mistakia/nano-community/docs/getting-started-users/using.md

 #### Confusion over the term "Pending"

 Some block explorers and services refer to funds that have the send part confirmed, but lacks a receive part, as pending.
-This has led to a lot of <a href="https://forum.nano.org/t/replacing-pending-terminology-once-and-for-all/329" target="_blank">confusion</a> as it is easily confused with an unconfirmed send, despite it being confirmed and irreversible.
+This has led to a lot of confusion as it is easily confused with an unconfirmed send, despite it being confirmed and irreversible.
 The user just needs to open up their account on a wallet to broadcast the receive part, which is done automatically by most wallets when they see that you have a confirmed send to your account.